-A flow generator may be an application, a user, or some other entity that is concerned about the QoS level of the flow.
-Each flow is allocated network resource based on the classifier's estimation of its QoS level.
-Malicious flow generators may exist, which can manipulate their flow features to best respond to the classification model to increase the likelihood of a certain outcome so as to increase their own utility.
-However, there is a cost to manipulate flow features.
+We consider the problem of network flow classification where malicious flow generators may exist, which can manipulate their flow features to best respond to the classification model to increase the likelihood of a certain outcome so as to increase their own utility, e.g., to be prioritized for network resource allocation.

+There is a cost to manipulate flow features.
 In a high-speed network, it is generally expensive to build hardware for packet flow manipulation at line rate.
-On the other hand, softwarebased packet flow manipulation requires frequent interaction with the memory (e.g., read and write operations) [5].
-Furthermore, some manipulation such as changing header fields requires more complex operation [7].
-Therefore, softwarebased manipulation at line rate is non-trivial and often reduces the performance of the flow.
+On the other hand, software-based packet flow manipulation requires frequent interaction with the memory (e.g., read and write operations) [8].
+Furthermore, some manipulation such as changing header fields requires more complex operation [10].
+Therefore, software-based manipulation at line rate is non-trivial and often reduces the performance of the flow.
 Here we adopt the general cost model as explained in Sec.
-III-B. In addition, often it may take some time for a malicious flow generator to detect the classification model through reverse engineering attacks [17], [22].
+III-B. In addition, often it may take some time for a malicious flow generator to detect the classification model through reverse engineering attacks [19], [24].
 We consider both the non-clairvoyant (i.e., $\xi > 0$) and clairvoyant (i.e., $\xi = 0$) cases as defined in Sec.
 III-C.

 An online learning approach requires comparison between the true and predicted labels of a previously arrived and classified flow.
-For online network flow classification, the true label can be obtained, for example, through deep packet inspection (DPI), or by a sophisticated robust classifier residing in some powerful remote server, which is trained using sufficient data to give accurate prediction in spite of the altered features.
+For online network flow classification, the true label can be obtained, for example, through deep packet inspection '(DPI), or by a sophisticated robust classifier residing in some powerful remote server, which is trained using sufficient data to give accurate prediction in spite of the altered features.
 Both options incur computation or communication delay.
-State-of-the-art DPI systems for encrypted traffic has high runtime overhead and cannot process packets in real-time [1], [40]-[42].
-For example, BlindBox requires minutes for every new end-to-end connection [40].
-Embark enables a cloud provider (e.g., Amazon EC2) to outsource DPI processing, which incurs communication delay [41].
+State-ofthe-art DPI systems for encrypted traffic has high runtime overhead and cannot process packets in real-time [2], [55]- [57].
+For example, BlindBox requires minutes for every new end-to-end connection [55].
+Embark enables a cloud provider (e.g., Amazon EC2) to outsource DPI processing, which incurs communication delay [56].